 For acne treatment, studies show buffering does not cause problems with tazarotene, a relative of tretinoin.
 We haven’t seen any studies of buffering with tretinoin.
 In some case studies, it has been noted that buffering doesn’t work as well, especially with the micro-gel forms.

-Redness and flaking are not desirable side effects, and minimizing them will not decrease the effectiveness of the treatment.
+Redness and flaking are undesirable side effects, and minimizing them will not decrease the effectiveness of the treatment.

 It doesn’t mean tretinoin isn’t working if you don’t have irritation.
 It can take 1-3 weeks to feel the effects.